De Lima slams ‘old man’ Duterte as having ‘EQ of six-year-old’

 De Lima made the remark in reaction to Duterte’s continued attacks against some media outlets, particularly ABS-CBN and the Philippine Daily Inquirer.

-The senator lamented the administration is being run by Duterte’s “personal vindictiveness” and its policies were “purely founded on the President’s “desire to avenge what he considers as personal affronts against him.”
+The senator lamented the administration was being run by Duterte’s “personal vindictiveness” and its policies were “purely founded on the President’s “desire to avenge what he considers as personal affronts against him.”

 READ: De Lima slams Duterte’s ‘unprecedented’ tirades vs media